 The Data Acquisition System

-Bell Labs created computer data acquisition phase measuring interferometry.
-John Bruning’s group and Tropel (now CORNING) worked together to develop the first phase measuring systems.
-There are some indications other groups were developing similar technologies around the same time, but Bell Labs patented the seminal technology.
+Bell Labs patented computer data acquisition phase measuring interferometry.
+John Bruning and Donald Harriott’s group and Tropel (now CORNING) worked together to develop the a phase measuring system.

 In the 1970’s Bell Labs was pushing the leading edge of semiconductor manufacturing technology.
 Lenses to support semiconductor manufacture were difficult to build due to their, at the time, extreme tolerances.
 Conventional visual or fringe center data analysis was not sufficient.
 Minicomputers were available and enabled in-the-lab data acquisition, as opposed to central batch processing of a few years earlier.
 Add to this signal processing was a core technology at Bell Labs.
 This combination enabled retrieving interferogram phase, pixel by pixel, an innovation that started the explosion of development that has continued until today.

-Phase acquisition was achieved by changing the interference cavity length by λ/4, stopping, capturing a camera frame, moving another λ/4 step, frame grab…until four camera frames were captured.
+Phase acquisition was achieved by changing the interference cavity length by λ/4, stopping, capturing a 32 X 32 sampled camera frame, moving another λ/4 step, frame grab…until four camera frames were captured.
 A simple calculation eliminates the background intensity term and isolates the phase for each pixel.
 This is commonly called Phase Stepping Interferometry.
 Phase Stepping was used to minimize errors due to phosphor hysteresis.

 TROPEL (CORNING) developed the first commercial computerized Phase Stepping systems.
 These were vertical laser interferometers that operated in the Twyman-Green and Fizeau mode.
 Data processing included a 32X32 array data acquisition off a vidicon tube camera.